metrophilly/sermon-processor/README.md

 ## Running the Project

-After installing the required packages, you can run the project's Python script:
+After installing the required packages, you can run the processor by running:

 ```bash
 python process.py